AlvinDaniel/Remnant-free/README.md

 # Remnant-free

+***Remnant 2 is the sequel to the best-selling game Remnant: From the Ashes which pits survivors of humanity against new deadly creatures and god-like bosses across terrifying worlds.
+Play solo or co-op with two other friends to explore the depths of the unknown to stop evil from destroying reality***

 *Hunt and slay demons in this action game
 Remnant II is a continuation of the critically acclaimed RPG Remnant: From the Ashes, in which humankind's last defenders face up against hordes of new lethal enemies and horrifying environments that are ruled by a godlike boss.
 You can play this action game solo or in co-op mode*